Renu987/AWS-DevOps-Projects/Project-ECR/Readme.md

-# CI/CD Pipeline with AWS Pushing image to ECR
+# CI/CD Pipeline with AWS Pushing image to ECR and deploying to EC2 instance

 This project demonstrates a CI/CD pipeline using AWS services to build, push, and deploy a Docker-based application from a GitHub repository.